-If you need to operate with a fixed IP address, you must use the Configuration menu to disable DHCP and set up the correct IP address, Network Mask, and Gateway (see Enabling or Disabling DHCP, and Setting an IP Address, Subnet Mask and Gateway, in the Kaleido-RCP2 Guide to Installation and Operation, available on the DVD that shipped with your system.)
+- If you need to operate with a fixed IP address, you must use the Configuration menu to disable DHCP and set up the correct IP address, Network Mask, and Gateway (see Enabling or Disabling DHCP, and Setting an IP Address, Subnet Mask and Gateway, in the Kaleido-RCP2 Guide to Installation and Operation, available on the DVD that shipped with your system, or from the Documentation Library section of Grass Valley's website.) - To access rooms located in other subnets, the Kaleido-RCP2 must be configured with the appropriate unicast IP addresses (see Configuring Unicast IP Addresses, in the Kaleido-RCP2 Guide to Installation and Operation). - 2 On the Kaleido-RCP2 unit, press the ENTER button and hold it until the ESC button lights up.

-Notes (continued)

-- To access rooms located in other subnets, the Kaleido-RCP2 must be configured with the appropriate unicast IP addresses (see Configuring Unicast IP Addresses, in the Kaleido-RCP2 Guide to Installation and Operation, available on the DVD that shipped with your system.) - 2 On the Kaleido-RCP2 unit, press the ENTER button and hold it until the ESC button lights up.